OSGP/open-smart-grid-platform/README.md

 ### How to implement.
 There are a few rules on how to implement the automatic tests.

-* Only add new tests in the integration-tests-cucumber project!
+* Only add new tests in the cucumber-tests-* project!
 * When writing the feature files, always meantion the Feature on top and add a little description like "As a ..., I want to ..., In order to".
 Via this way you think a little more about what you are going to do.
 * When writing the scenarios, keep in mind that each scenario should stand on its one.
 Don't ever make a scenario dependent on another.
 * When writing the scenarios, please try to write functional scenarios.
 A person with less technical background should be able to read those scenarios as well.
 Also have a look at the already created scenarios for reference.